Now accepting Telehealth appointments. Schedule a virtual visit.

 Skin allergy testing

 Skin allergy testing is a safe, in-office procedure.
-During the test, Nahla pricks the surface of your skin, usually on the arm or back, with a suspected allergen and then waits for a reaction.
+During the test pricksare used the surface of your skin, usually on the arm or back, with a suspected allergen and then waits for a reaction.

 Blood allergy testing

 Blood testing for allergies measures the amount of allergy-causing antibodies in your bloodstream.
-Nahla draws a sample of blood from your arm and sends it to the lab for testing.
+A sample of blood will be draw from your arm and sends it to the lab for testing.
 Results may take a few days.

 Blood allergy testing may help identify allergies to drugs, foods, insect stings, and environmental allergens.